renuo/onlylogs/README.md

 Please be sure to secure them properly, because they give access to your log files.

+> [!IMPORTANT]
-**⚠️ IMPORTANT: By default, onlylogs endpoints are completely inaccessible until basic auth credentials are configured.**
+> By default, onlylogs endpoints are completely inaccessible until basic auth credentials are configured.

 ### Basic Authentication Setup